t-davidson/SOC360-CSS/github_setup.md

 ### How to download ("clone") the homework repository

-You will need to clone this repository using the same process as in Step 4.
+You will need to clone this repository using the same process as in Step 4 above.
 Just use the URL for your unique repository in place of the course website.
-Make sure to save it some separate (e.g. not inside the `SOC360-CSS` directory).
-Once you have downloaded it, clicking the project file will open up RStudio within the homework repository.
+Make sure to save it somewhere separate (e.g. *not* inside the `SOC360-CSS` directory).
+Once you have cloned it, the project should automatically open in RStudio.
+Clicking the project file will also open up RStudio within the homework repository.

 ### How to commit and push changes to the homework

+- Verify that your RStudio is using the correct project and that you are not in the main class project since you will be switching back and forth between projects
 - Save the files you want to update
-- Navigate to the Git tab in RStudio and click the check-box for the file then click `Commit`
+- Navigate to the Git tab in RStudio and click the check-box for the file then click `Commit`.
+Only check the boxes next to the required files.
 - A dialogue box will open.
-Add a short message to the `Commit message` box, e.g. `Updated HW1 solutions` then click the `Commit` button again.
+Add a short message to the `Commit message` box, e.g. `Final HW1 solutions` then click the `Commit` button again.
 - Finally, click the `Push` button with the green upwards arrow to send the change to your cloud-based repository
 	- Note: If you are asked for your username and password, click `Cancel` and exit the process.
 Follow these instructions to set up a personal access token (https://happygitwithr.com/https-pat.html#tldr) then attempt again.
 - Once you have pushed the changes, visit the Github webpage for your homework repository and you should see your commit message next to the file name, showing it is updated.